Technothlon: Modes of registration

 The interested students can register themselves for the examination online or offline.
 Technothlon is conducted over various cities and centers with the help of city representatives.
 The city representatives are responsible for collecting the registrations offline.
 Participating schools can collect the registration fees themselves and then prepare a demand draft to be handed over to the city representatives.

 Structure

 Examination

-Students participate in teams of two(individual this year due to pandemic).
+Students participate in teams of two.
 There are two duos: